edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 ### Rsbuild usage

-Rsbuild is a superset of Rspack, providing pre-configured setups with best practices.
+<Note>Rsbuild is a superset of Rspack, providing pre-configured setups with best practices.</Note>

+Start by installing the dependencies:

 ```bash
 npm i @rsbuild/core @ng-rspack/plugin-angular -D